 - Steel and magnesium frame

-The Oobr features a thick layer of foam in the seat bottom, offering maximum comfort for the child’s bottom on every ride.
+The Oobr features a thick layer of foam in the seat bottom.

 The included drink thingy cupholder can be attached to either side of the Oobr.
-Pop off the seat pad, and snap the drink thingy into place.
-It’s the perfect side for a drink or all of the other small trinkets kids tend to bring in the car with them.
+Pop off the seat pad and snap the drink thingy into place.
+It’s the perfect size for a drink or all of the other small trinkets kids tend to bring in the car with them.
+Because it’s a separate piece, it’s also prone to getting misplaced when not in use.

 Crypton Super Fabrics